Chase Holbrook: McMurry

 In 2009, Holbrook followed coach Mumme to McMurry University, where he was named the running backs coach.
 After two seasons as the running backs coach, Holbrook was named quarterbacks coach in 2011.
 Holbrook added offensive coordinator to his duties in 2013.

 New Mexico Highlands

 Holbrook was named the offensive coordinator and quarterbacks coach at New Mexico Highlands University in 2014.

 Tarleton State

 In February 2015, Holbrook was hired as the passing game coordinator and quarterbacks coach for Tarleton State University.

 Washington State

 Holbrook spent the 2017 season as an offensive quality control coach on Mike Leach's staff at Washington State.

 Return to New Mexico State

 In 2018, Holbrook returned to New Mexico State as the tight ends coach on Doug Martin's staff.
 Prior to the 2019 season, Holbrook shifted to coaching quarterbacks, where he remained through the 2021 season.

 Colorado State

 In January 2022, Holbrook was announced as an offensive analyst at Colorado State working for head coach Jay Norvell.

+Baylor

+On March 10, 2026, Holbrook was tapped to serve as Baylor's director of football strategy under head coach Dave Aranda and offensive coordinator Jake Spavital.